 1. Output of a manager

-Obviously, there are lots of opinion and research regarding this, for me, I am a fan of the late Andy Grove and what he described as “High output management“.
+There are lots of opinions and research regarding this.
+I am a fan of the late Andy Grove and what he described in “High output management“.

-“A manager’s output = the output of his organization + the output of the neighbouring organization under his influence.”
+“A manager’s output = the output of his organization + the output of the neighboring organization under his influence.”

 The common sense answer is probably not.
-As a manager, you need to brief your team of what is required, allocate projects/tasks to them and work with other teams.
-All of these require some form of interactions i.e. informal or formal meetings.
+As a manager, you need to brief your team on what is required, allocate projects/tasks to them and work with other teams.
+All of these require some form of interaction, i.e., informal or formal meetings.
 Some meetings are generally considered essential or productive, such as project kick-off meetings, weekly team check-ins, and performance reviews.